miguelammatos/Kollaps/docs/orchestrators.md

 docker build -f dockerfiles/Dashboard -t dashboard:2.0 .
 ```

-And now you are ready to emulate network states on your remote machines, start the Dashboard with where #DIR is the absolute directory of the topology you want to emulate.
+And now you are ready to emulate network states on your remote machines, start the Dashboard with

 ```
-docker run -d -v #DIR:/Kollaps/baremetal/topology.xml --name kollapsdashboard --network host dashboard:2.0
+docker run -d --network host dashboard:2.0
 ```

 When you are finished run

 ```
-docker stop kollapsdashboard && docker rm kollapsdashboard
+docker stop #NAME or #ID of container
 ```

 The Dashboard will be available at 0.0.0.0:8088